Supporting sustainable finance with meaningful ESG data

 How Kestrel ESG Data Can Support Your Strategies

-Trust Kestrel professionals to assess the material ESG characteristics of each bond.
+Trust Kestrel professionals to assess the sector-specific material ESG characteristics of each bond.
 Our assessment of climate-alignment and positive impact is based on academic research in environmental and social sciences, practitioners’ expertise, and Kestrel’s internal committee review.
 Check out our FAQs or contact us for customized data solutions.

 ESG INTEGRATION IN BOND TRADING